-A mandate requiring electronic logging devices (ELD) for heavy-duty trucks went into effect December 18, 2017, with of goal of ensuring regulatory hours-of-service compliance and promoting safety.
-Since the initiation of the ELD mandate, the number of hours-of-service (HOS) violations in the industry has dropped quite significantly.
-For instance, over the first two years of the mandate, the number of violations for driving beyond the 11-hour daily limit was down 54.6 percent.
-Still, some truck drivers remain resistant to complying with the mandate-more than 27,000 truck drivers received a violation for not having an ELD in fiscal year 2019, and 92 percent of those drivers were placed out of service.
+A mandate requiring electronic logging devices (ELD) for heavy-duty trucks went into effect December 18, 2017, with of goal of ensuring regulatory hours-ofservice compliance and promoting safety.
+Since then. law enforcement has issued out-of-service citations for any violation of the ELD mandate.
+The number of hoursof-service (HOS) violations in the industry dropped 52 percent year-over-year in 2019, and fewer than 1 percent of drivers were cited for being out of compliance with the mandate.